doritoes/Macmini-Labs/A1347/1_Inventory.md

 Pros:
 - the power supply and hard drive are internal and hard to remove, so we see less "stripped" devices on eBay
-- compile list here

 Cons:
-- compile list here
 - no recent and supported Mac os versions run on the oldest models
+- requires specialized tools (there are many "Mac Mini Tool Kit" options for sale on-line)
-- difficult to re-image the OS (certificate expiration issues)
+- difficult to re-image the OS on older minis due to certificate expiration issues affecting Internet recover
+- not technically required, but a <ins>used</ins> Mac keyboard is worth the extra expense

 ## Identify the model
 The first step it to identify which one you have.